hyperledger-labs/splice/cluster/README.md

 When an alert triggers, we are notified over Slack on the `#team-canton-network-internal-ci` channel.
 At the time of writing, we have only configured alerts on unexpectedly high CPU usage and disk volume utilization beyond 80%.

+##### Grafana Alerts

+In the `grafana-alerting` folder we configure the alerting system for grafana, with the following alerts being sent over slack:

+- CometBFT available voting power <= 2/3 of the total voting power

+**Note**

+The Grafana alerting UI will also show the existing alerts that are configured in prometheus itself.
+It will also show the state of the alert (firing/pending).
+These alerts will not trigger notifications through the grafana alert manager.
+This is not something that grafana will support (https://github.com/grafana/grafana/issues/73447).
+For those alerts to actually trigger a notification we will have to configure the prometheus alert manager.

+###### Creating an alert

+Creating a new alert can be done through the UI.
+- Follow all the steps and configure the alert as you wish
+- Save the new alert
+- View the alert after saving it
+- Click `View Yaml`
+- Copy the yaml in a new/existing provisioning file in the `grafana-alerting` folder

+###### Updating an alert

+Updating a grafana alert is not that straightforward, as the UI doesn't let us edit it if it's provisioned through files.
+To edit an alert follow the following steps:
+- Go to the alert and click Copy
+- Accept the warning that it will not be copied as a provisioned rule
+- Edit the alert as you wish
+- Set a new `Evaluation group`.
+This is required so that we can save the alert.
+- Save the new alert
+- View the new alert, and click `View Yaml`
+- Copy the yaml in the repository overwriting the existing alert
+- Revert the changes to the alert title, uid and evaluation group

+This can be simplified in the future if we change to use a database for the grafana storage.
+Allowing us to manually `unmark` the alerts as provisioned.

 ### Checking Pod Node Assignments and Memory Usage